 Click on the maps above to view full PDF versions of health and violence data.

 Epidemiology involves the study of how disease spreads, as well as how health issues can be controlled.
-The Cleveland Department of Public Health Epidemiology team has been working hard to provide monthly reports on the rates of hospital emergency room admissions related to gun violence.
-Click on a given link below to view its respective month's report:
+The Cleveland Department of Public Health Epidemiology team has been working hard to provide reports on the rates and types of violence in the city.
+Click on the links below to view the reports:

 Click on the link above to view an interactive map showing where and when crimes are occurring in Cleveland.

 Violence Prevention Programs: